 3. Check-in with your goals

 I believe that goals are important in helping us keep focus and direction in life.
-Sometimes it’s good to ‘wing it’ but having a few intentional goals, that really mean something to us, are vital in making sure we show up for our lives and do the best we can.
+Sometimes it’s good to ‘wing it’ but having a few intentional goals, that really mean something to us, are vital in making sure we show up and build our best life.
 We’re all here for a reason and goals help us define and achieve that.

 I also believe that it’s ok to change your goals.
 What you decide one day may not be right for you in 5 years’ time and that’s fine.
 Give yourself freedom and permission to change the direction of your life to where you can make and feel the biggest difference.
 You’re not the same person you were 5 years ago, so why shouldn’t your goals change too?